 15. Jawahar Kala Kendra

 Jawahar Kala Kendra is a multi-arts centre.
 It does not make it to most of the list of places to visit in Jaipur.
-Paints the center pink.
-The center consists of eight blocks.
+Paints the centre pink.
+The centre consists of eight blocks.
 With a museum, an amphitheatre, a library, an auditorium, an art studio and a few art galleries on site.
-The museum exhibits traditional Rajasthani arts and crafts and they also organise performances of folk theatre at the auditorium.
+The museum exhibits traditional Rajasthani arts and crafts, and they also organise performances of folk theatre at the auditorium.